 A Project Management Professional (PMP)® certified professional is a person who has passed the PMP® certification examination and obtained a certificate.

-A PMP® certified person is acknowledged worldwide and can work as a project manager anywhere the world.
-This certification paves the way for better career growth and salary.
+As of August 2019, there are 932,720 active PMP certified individuals and 300 chartered chapters across 218 countries and territories worldwide.
+A PMP® certified person is acknowledged worldwide and can work as a project manager anywhere in the world.
+This certification paves the way for better career growth and salary

 This course will be useful for professionals in the following roles, among others: